Juli2017/SanMateoCountyEmployment/README.md

   <img src="img/2017BayAreaCountiesMapPSTSCustomCuts.png" width="400" height="400"/>
 </p>

-San Mateo County and its adjacent counties have all experienced growth in jobs in the Professional, Scientific & Technical Services and Information sectors since 1992, but the number of employees in these sectors vary across counties.
+San Mateo County and its adjacent counties have all experienced growth in jobs in the Professional, Scientific & Technical Services and Information sectors since 1992, but the number of employees in these sectors varies across counties.

 ## Trends in San Mateo County Employment by Sector: 1992-2017